-The enduring success of Incognito is one of the great stories of UK music during the last 31 years.
+The enduring success of Incognito is one of the great stories of UK music during the last four decades.
 Look at the recent history of soulful UK artists and you will find any number of short-lived acts that have achieved pop success.
-Narrow the list to those that have created a uniquely British sound and that have endured as a global phenomenon on their own terms and the list becomes short.
-Dues, then, to Jean-Paul 'Bluey' Maunick and Incognito, formed in 1979 and celebrating 31 years of positive vibes and undiluted jazz funk in 2010.
-From an early age, the UK live scene was a key inspiration for Bluey, having moved to London from his native Mauritius aged ten...
+Narrow it down to those that have created a uniquely British sound and have endured as a global phenomenon on their own terms, and the list becomes short.
+Dues, then to Jean-Paul “Bluey” Maunick and Incognito, formed in 1979 and celebrating almost 40 years of positive vibes and undiluted Jazz Funk and Soul.

 A central component of the band’s massive and passionately loyal fan base has always been their powerful and energetic live shows.

 The band has never lost it’s creative drive since conception.
 They have 18 studio albums, several remixed and Live albums and due to their global hit records such as “Don't You Worry 'Bout A Thing”, “Always There” and “Nights Over Egypt” they have also appeared on countless compilations.

 Ever the musical alchemist, Bluey brings his clubland roots into play with incredible remixes and collaborations with the best DJs in the business, including David Morales, Roger Sanchez Louis Vega and Masters At Work.
 This combination of live and club music is an essential part of the band’s longevity and success, and established Incognito as a global phenomenon.